Frequently Asked Questions

 LUMIRA aerogel is hydrophobic in nature.
 It is this property that inhibits mold or mildew growth within the system.

 LUMIRA aerogel is safe, non-hazardous and environmentally friendly.
-Additionally, the McDonough Building Design Council (MBDC) has confirmed that our aerogel is consistent with their "Cradle to Cradle" design philosophy.
+Additionally, McDonough Braungart Design Chemistry (MBDC) has confirmed that our aerogel is consistent with their "Cradle to Cradle" design philosophy.

 LUMIRA aerogel insulation systems are UV stable.
 The color stability and insulation performance of translucent LUMIRA aerogel are long-lasting, and will degrade only minimally over time when handled and installed properly.